-Engagement.
 Engagement might seem an easier win in the charity sector but it’s anything but, advises head of HR at the Motor Neurone Disease Association Peter Reeve: “My engagement levels are around 90.
 You’d look at that and say ‘that’s incredibly high’ but people in the public and third sectors tend to be more engaged with the cause.
 That doesn’t mean we don’t still have some nasty employee relations issues.”

-Reward.
 Heightened scrutiny on executive pay means much work for listed company HRDs around remuneration.
 And of course private sector HR professionals have much more room to be creative here at all levels, points out Anna Penfold, consultant at executive search firm Russell Reynolds: “In the public sector the comp is what it is; you’re not going to be able to change what the Treasury has set.

 This commercial focus doesn’t necessarily mean what you’d assume it would, however.
 “People have this misguided impression sometimes that you watch the share price every day, but you soon work out it’s got less to do with performance and more to do with the mood of the analysts,” he says.

-Ambiguity.
 “In most places outside the public sector the answer to ‘who’s running this place?’ is pretty clear; in the public sector it isn’t,” says Reeve.
 “So you need to be much more resilient and able to deal with ambiguity.”
 “I do think the complexity of stakeholder engagement and managing politics and changes in government is something peculiar to the public sector,” agrees Wendy Cartwright.

-Pace.
 “In the private sector you’re going to be pretty outcome-driven, fast-paced, and commercially-focused,” says Whitehall & Industry Group’s (WIG) chief executive Peter Unwin.
 “Certainly in the third sector the pace of decision-making is very different,” agrees Reeve.

 “In the private sector you’re much more involved in looking after the people side of the brand,” agrees business coach Carmel Flatley.
 “You’re responsible for how policies and how you train people to protect the company brand; you’re the caretaker of that brand.”